briansheldon1/NeuralNetwork/README.md

 # Design and Development Process
 1. **Research**:
-   - Initial research involved watching thoroughly through 3Blue1Brown's series on deeplearning (see Ref3)
-   - For learning general code structuring and organization for this project I utilized a similar approach as Ref2
+   - I first wanted to gain a deep conceptual understanding of how neural networks learn so I watched thoroughly through 3Blue1Brown's series on deeplearning (see Ref3).
+The videos were incredibly informative and I highly recommend them for anyone trying to learn about machine learning.
+   - Next I looked at similar python projects to see how others generally structured and organized their code.
+I ended up going for a similar structure as Ref2 but with different handling of parameters and differing backpropogation formulations
-   - For implementing backpropogation I first followed derivations of Ref1.
-The most challenging part was converting those component-wise equations into linear algebra algorithms
+   - For implementing backpropogation I first followed derivations of Ref1 on paper.
+Then the most challenging part was converting component-wise equations into numpy algorithms for backpropogating through each layer
 2. **Troubleshooting**:
-   - The majority of the time on the project was spent debugging and troubleshooting errors
-   - Some of the bugs included forgetting to add in bias during the feedforward, accidentally performing gradient ascent instead of descent, and forgetting to apply the activation function during the feedforward
+   - The majority of the time on the project was spent debugging and troubleshooting errors.
+Some of the bugs included forgetting to add in bias during the feedforward, accidentally performing gradient ascent (instead of descent), and forgetting to apply the activation function during the feedforward
-   - With the majority of bugs fixed the model was performing decently on basic tests but not superbly
+   - After fixing these bugs the model was performing decently but was easily outcompeted by simple sklearn models
 3. **Finetuning and Fixes**:
    - One of the most impactful improvements to the model was incorporating momentum.
-This adjustment made gradient descent less sensitive to local minima by having the descent behave more like a ball rolling downhill, smoothly landing in a deep minima
+This adjustment made gradient descent less sensitive to small local minima.
+The idea behind momentum is the gradient descent acts more like a ball rolling down a hill which smoothly escape small local minima and land into a deeper minima.
    - By this point the model would achieve high accuracy in most cases but occasionally would perform terribly.
 By logging the gradients, I identified the issue was caused by vanishing gradients.
-Switching to a leaky ReLU activation function resolved this, as its neurons would never fully 'die' but only become less impactful
+This can occur where a node outputs 0 and small changes in the nodes input have no effect which causes the node to no longer update with backpropogation.
+Switching to a leaky ReLU activation function resolved this, as its neurons would never fully 'die' but only become less impactful in negative regions
    <a href="https://www.researchgate.net/figure/ReLU-activation-function-vs-LeakyReLU-activation-function_fig2_358306930"><img src="images/relu.png"></a>
 4. **Model Tests**:
    - **XOR TEST**: The first test I applied to a model was in solving the XOR problem.
 The XOR problem involves determing an output based on if two inputs are different (OR AND NAND).
 Linear models can't solve it because a single line can't separate the categories in the input space.
 Using a non-linear model with my custom Network class achieved 100% accuracy